Jesus chose the disciples. But at what cost was it to become a follower of Jesus?

 Followers of Jesus must endure, but this does not mean staying to the end.
 Sustaining against persecution is not the way to be saved but is evidence of being fully committed to Jesus!

-If you find that your prosecutors are becoming numerous, go elsewhere.
-There is plenty of work to be done, and will not finish until Jesus returns.
-The work will continue until the world understand the true identity of Jesus (Roman 14:9-12;24:14).
+If you find your prosecutors are becoming too numerous, go elsewhere.
+There is plenty of work to be done, and will not finish until Jesus returns but will continue until the world understands the true identity of Jesus (Roman 14:9-12;24:14).

-Satan, the prince of demons, is in control of this world and waging war against the followers of Jesus.
-Much like during the time of the Pharisees when they accused Jesus of using the p[power of Beelzebub to perform miracles.
+Satan, the prince of demons, is in control of this world, waging war against the followers of Jesus.
+Much like when the Pharisees accused Jesus of using the power of Beelzebub to perform miracles.

-Good is sometimes labeled as dangerous to make followers of Christ appear like their enemy Satan!
-But followers that remain strong will be vindicated when Jesus returns.
+Sound is sometimes labeled as dangerous to make followers of Christ appear like their enemy, Satan!
+But followers who remain strong will be vindicated when Jesus returns.

 Jesus said, “God is aware of everything that happens to sparrows.”

 Do not allow the wear and tear of daily life to break you!
-For followers of Christ who stand up in spite of trouble will surely have lasting value in the Kingdom of God!
+For followers of Christ who stand up despite trouble will undoubtedly have lasting value in the Kingdom of God!

 Conflict and disagreement will arise, but it will not overcome you as a follower of the Son of Man, Jesus Christ!

-As a follower of Christ and member of the Christian community, you may become separated but do not become discouraged.
+As a member of the Christian community, you may become separated but do not become discouraged.

-Jesus was not discouraged, disobedient or afraid of conflict!
-He showed his presence demanded a decision, not fear.
-Remember because you are a follower of Jesus conflict will eventually arise no matter how you try to prevent the occurrence.
+Jesus was not discouraged, disobedient, or afraid of conflict!
+He showed his presence and demanded a decision.
+If Jesus was worried, he never showed fear.
+Remember, because you are a follower of Jesus, war will eventually arise no matter how you try to prevent the occurrence.

-As you take up your cross and follow Jesus different values morals, and goals will set you apart from others.
-Don’t neglect your family or friends even when they are against you.
+Take up your cross and follow Jesus’ values, morals, and goals; you will become set apart from the world.
+As a Christ-follower, never neglect your family or friends, even when they are against you.
 Hold firm to your commitment to God; it is essential in your life as a follower of Jesus.

-I will share a verse that is both positive and negative but is the truth.
+I will share a verse that can be both positive and negative but yet, is the truth.

 The verse is saying, If we cling to this life, we forfeit the best from Christ in this life and the kingdom.
-The more we value our life and its so-called reward we cannot live as Christ intended.
-If you appreciate power, popularity, financial gains and security, you will come up empty.
+The more we value our life and its so-called reward, we cannot live as Christ intended.
+If you appreciate the power, popularity, financial gains, and security, you will come up empty.
 For these things are of little value in the Kingdom of God!

-You can be free if you work for eternal life and not earthly gains and follow Christ.
-Release your hold on the world, enjoy the benefits of following Christ
+You can be free if you work for eternal life and not earthly gains.
+Follow Christ!
+Release your hold on the world, enjoy the benefits of following Christ.